valentin-shvets/wundertax.github.io/README.md

 There are three types of content that are based on [Jekyll Collections](https://jekyllrb.com/docs/collections/).

-You can add, remove and update entries in those collections by simply adding, removing and/or update files with [Front Matter](https://jekyllrb.com/docs/frontmatter/), with the structure explained next for each type, along with any needed assets.
+You can add, remove and update entries in those collections by simply adding, removing and/or update [Front Matter](https://jekyllrb.com/docs/frontmatter/) files under their corresponding folders, with the structure explained next for each type, along with any needed assets.

 **Note**: _Entries in collection appear on the site in the alphabetical order of their filenames._

 #### Jobs

+Folder: **/_jobs/**

 ```
 ---